 The City has a self-insured health model and the Health Benefits budget reflects the net medical, pharmacy and dental costs after employee contributions for approximately 2,934 active members and 1,978 retirees.
-Health costs, including medical, prescription and dental, reflect the claim trend experience adjusted for industry standard annual medical and pharmacy inflation of approximately 7% and a 2% Claims Margin.
-The City's Municipal Recovery Plan captures landmark concessions achieved through negotiated collective bargaining agreements with Police, CHPEA, 1716, HMEA, MLA (and previously Fire).
-Under these agreements, City employees will shift from a Deferred Provider Organization Plan (PPO) to a High Deductible Health Plan (HDHP) with Health Savings Account (HSA) and partially employer-funded deductible.
+Health costs, including medical, prescription and dental, reflect the claim trend experience for the close of FY2017 adjusted for industry standard annual medical and pharmacy inflation of approximately 7% and and a 2% Claims Margin.
+The City's Recovery Plan captures landmark concessions achieved through negotiated collective bargaining agreements with Police, CHPEA,1716, HMEA, MLA (and previously Fire).
+Under these agreements, city employees will shift from a PPO to a High Deductible Health Plan with Health Savings account and partially employer-funded deductible.
 In addition, Medicare retirees over age 65 moved to the Medicare Advantage plan consistent with the State effective 7/1/2018.
-The savings associated with the HDHP and Medicare Advantage Plan were captured in the FY2019 Adopted Budget.
+The savings associated with the HDHP and Medicare Advantage plan were captured in the FY2019 Adopted Budget.
 Major concessions include, but are not limited to, multiple years of wage freezes, plan design changes to health, increased health cost share and pension contributions, pension plan design changes primarily for new hires, and modifications to sick leave provisions.